labroo2/rtassel_supp/README.md

 # barcode_faker.R
-Update: Luis Diaz enabled parallelization of barcode_faker; please see barcode_faker_parallel.R You will need to install the doSNOW package.
-This can greatly speed up the function if you have access to multiple cores.
-Thanks Luis!
+Update: If you have access to multiple cores, use the faster parallelized version (barcode_faker_parallel.R) by Luis Diaz.
+You will need to install the doSNOW package.

 Here's a brief guide to get you started using the barcode_faker function in R!
 Many researchers who use TASSEL don't regularly work with the command line.
 Don't worry-- you don't need to be an R expert to use this function.
 Remember, you only need to process your files with barcode_faker if they are demultiplexed.
 If your files are demultiplexed, then each of your individuals is in a different FASTQ file.
 If your file isn't demultiplexed, then you have a really big file for each lane of sequencing you did, and you don't need this function.
-This guide was written for Windows users, and I will update it later for Mac users.
+This guide was written for Windows users- some of the details may be a little different if you are on a Mac.

 1. Install R and RStudio if you haven't.
 (See other online guides.)
 2. Open RStudio.